by Alice Von Kannon

 Look at the “d” on the left-hand side of the Kloester/Heyer notebook, under a drawing of a postal stamp for franking, “To be delivered free.”
 It’s the same “d” that appears in the dictionary, a “d” with a little script tail, while this is not the “d” that appears in “England” and elsewhere, under John of Lancaster.
 This is a shift in two provable Heyer samples, and it surprised me.

-I do think almost everything in the dictionary was considered by its writer to be a more formal labeling type of handwriting, rather than notes.
+I do think almost everything in the dictionary was considered by its writer to be a careful, more formal labeling type of printing, rather than hastily scribbled notes.
 The goal is for the additions to more closely resemble printed text.
 And, if its writer was Heyer, that means that what’s written on her research drawings are the samples to be looked at for a possible match.

 The one thing I don’t see, anywhere, is the curving, fluid arcs of a more florid sort of handwriting, like the prettiest cheerleader had in high school.
-Always makes me think of that line out of Jean Kerr’s play, Mary, Mary – “I’ll bet when she writes she uses brown ink, and she draws little circles over the i.”
-Nope, none of that sort of whimsy is anywhere to be seen, in provable Heyer or my dictionary.
-Again I’m no expert, but what I see with my own eyes is tight lettering and a probable death grip on that pen.
+That sort of whimsy is nowhere to be seen, in provable Heyer or my dictionary.
+Again I’m no expert, but what I see with my own eyes is tight lettering written with a probable death grip on that pen.
 That is, until the headings, when the level of care and additional serifs are of interest.
 Personally, I think the science of graphology, attempting to gauge personality based on handwriting, is a lot of bunkum.
 However, it’s interesting to note that small, tight letters like this supposedly indicate an intellectual, while the florid sweep and arc is an extrovert.
 Heyer was a brilliant woman and anything but an extrovert.

 Out of curiosity, I dug up some of my own handwriting from the long-ago past, and found it, surprisingly, more changed than I had expected.
 Even the tilt has changed.
-It used to be pretty-much upright, now I slant to the left.
-I always preferred printing to script, and used to indulge the little affectation of making my small “e” with two strokes, one like a “c,” the other a slash across it.
+I always preferred printing to script, and used to indulge the little affectation of making my small “e” with two strokes, like a C with a slash across it.
 That sort of thing died by my thirties.
-By my forties, I’d forgotten entirely how to do script, and the loose feel to what I’d printed was gone.
+By my forties, I’d forgotten entirely how to write in cursive style, and the loose, easy feel to what I’d printed was gone.
 Now, I seem to type everything, and I’m lucky if I can read my own grocery list.
+So, handwriting does drift with age for some people.
+Yet, in the case of our parents, both my mother and mother in law retained the rigidly-enforced cursive handwriting taught to them by nuns in Catholic school to the end of their days.

 So this is where I find myself now.

-It's difficult to examine a lot of these samples in blurry photographs, but I have tried.
-In all of it, over decades, the samples vary, reflecting purpose.
 I haven't anything definitive that can say whether this copy of Grose/Egan really belonged to, and was amended by, Georgette Heyer herself.
-There's no question that the two biggest arguments for this being the case are in the serif-lettering for headings, and in the content.
-But there is also no question that what I do have is an annotated variation of Grose/Egan that has not been published and likely was never meant to be.
+The two biggest arguments for this being the case are in the serif-lettering for headings, and in the content itself.
+But there's no question that what I do have is an annotated variation of Grose/Egan that has not been published and likely was never meant to be.
 It's unquestionably a resource in its own right.
 That alone makes it intriguing.
 I'm not the least interested in selling it.
 Regardless of who did it, it has become one of my small treasures.

-But if it's Heyer's, why isn't it with her other books?
+But if it's Heyer's, why wasn't it with her other books?
 The answer, literally, is who knows?
 Every time I've ever moved, books have gone missing.
 But I've reached an age at which I've coped with a lot of death, and a lot of estates, both large and small.
 Sometimes the reason for losses is obvious.
-My brother ran a Green magazine, and lived far out in the country.
-Even so, when he died, his house was broken into and trashed before I could get there.
+My brother Bobby ran a Green magazine, and lived far out in the country in Texas.
+Even so, when he died, his house was broken into and trashed before I could get there, and many family belongings are gone.
 But this isn't usually a question of thievery, or even of borrowing.
-Far from it.
 When people die, stuff goes missing.
 It's just part of the messy business of death.

 CONTACT ME AT: avonkannon@aol.com